 The wing tips were curved down as per the real aircraft and wing attachment angle brackets were given a curved leg to match the fuselage profile.

 Steve's other item was the beginnings of a new model based on the arcade 'Penny Falls' machine (like Tipping Point on TV) as demanded by his family!
-Seen here is the first of the four bearings for the oscillating table.
+Seen here is a potential linear roller bearing design for the oscillating table.
 Getting a smooth motion of the table is the key to success in this model.
 Each bearing element comprises collars in a guide to form a near frictionless roller bearing.

 Rob Curling's Vertical Twin Beam Pumping Engine has been improved a little after alterations to the Watt's parallel linkage.
 The deviation at the piston rod is now down to about 1/32nd of an inch by his estimation.